You’ll still need a bit of cash on hand to use when financing equipment for your business.

 Just like when you buy a house or a car, equipment financing companies require a down payment on the purchase, usually ranging between 10% and 20% of the total price.

-Some lenders may only finance the equipment itself without covering any soft costs like taxes or delivery fees.
+Some lenders may only finance the item itself without covering any soft costs like taxes or delivery fees.

 Others, however, will allow a portion of soft costs to be rolled into the loan amount.

 Perhaps the most important cost to consider is your equipment financing rate.

 That’s the amount of interest you’re charged on your principal balance, which is included as part of your monthly payment.

-Obviously, the lower your equipment loan rate is, the more money you’ll save over time.
+Obviously, the lower your loan rate is, the more money you’ll save over time.

 Fixed interest rates typically range between 8% and 30%.

-That leads to another important factor in the cost of your equipment loan: the loan term.
+That leads to another important factor in the determining your total costs: the loan term.

 The average heavy equipment loan term is seven years.